juliema/BIOL792_course_site/week1_unixI/unix_assignment1.md

 You have already seen the use of `ls -l`.
 You might have noticed that command reported file sizes in units that were not easy to interpret.

-Notice that because we have changed your .bash_profile, typing ll now does the same thing as `ls –l`.
-This means you never need to type `ls –l` again, simply type `ll`.

-Now try the following, and notice how the output is different (the `h` here stands for human):

-    $ ll –h

 Take some time to move around other directories, listing their content and moving to more distant directories.
 Familiarize yourself with how directories are listed and organized.